lkylych/CommuniPy/README.md

 # CommuniPy :snake: :books:
-This repository includes exercises for refreshing Python skills, from strings, lists to Object Oriented Programming.
+This repository includes exercises for refreshing Python skills, from strings and lists to Object Oriented Programming.
 * **It is also a place that provides valuable insights from real humans on real life matters.
-People with different backgrounds share their stories and advices on how to become a better programmer and asset in the workfoce.**
+People with different backgrounds can share their stories and advices on how to become a better programmer and asset in the workfoce.**

 * **This is intended to be a place for everyone with any Python knowledge to contribute and make an impact within the community.
 Have a problem in mind or want to share your story?
 Make a pull request!**